-The Internet was supposed to kill TV in the late 1990s, but we still have free over-the-air TV.
+The Internet was supposed to kill TV in the late 1990s, but we still have free over-the-air TV and DVD rental stores.

 The Internet was supposed to kill your telephone in the 2000s, with Skype and voice-over-IP, yet we still have people buying new phones and phone service every day.

 In every one of these cases the new media is a zillion times better, faster cheaper and more convenient than the old, yet today we still have new movie theaters, TV, telephones, AM radio and daily newspapers.
 I know people who still master new vinyl records.
 Why is this?